wp-plugins/microblog-poster/readme.txt

 - Social signals and backlinks auto generator
 - Cross post to facebook , twitter and more
 - Auto publish to facebook , tumblr
-- Auto share to twitter , facebook
+- Auto share to twitter , facebook , linkedin

 == Screenshots ==